Fortifications Interpretation Centre

-The Fortress Builders – Fortification Interpretation Centre (FIC) is an interpretation centre about the fortifications of Malta.
+The Fortress Builders – Fortifications Interpretation Centre (FIC) is an interpretation centre about the fortifications of Malta.
 It is housed in a late 16th-century warehouse located near the St. Andrew's Bastion in Valletta, Malta.
 The centre was opened in 2013, and it aims at communicating Malta's military architecture in an interactive way.

 The building was formerly known as the Biagio Steps Examination Centre.

 History

 The idea to establish a museum about Malta's military architecture goes back to the 1960s, when British architect Quentin Hughes proposed to set up such a museum in Fort San Lucian.
 Military historian Stephen C. Spiteri also made plans to establish a military architecture museum, and he proposed setting it up at the Ospizio in Floriana.
 In November 2008, the Ministry for Resources and Rural Affairs under Minister George Pullicino took the initiative of setting up the museum at the former Biagio Steps Examination Centre in Valletta.
 The project was led by Spiteri.

 Works to convert the former examination hall began in 2010 under the direction of the architect Norbert Gatt, and the completion date was set to be sometime in 2011.
 The project was originally expected to cost €436,000, but it eventually amounted to €1.7 million.
 85% of the funds were provided by the European Regional Development Fund.

 The centre was opened by Prime Minister Lawrence Gonzi on 16 February 2013.
 It is run by the Restoration Directorate of the Ministry for Resources and Rural Affairs, and its curator is Stephen C. Spiteri.

 The conversion of the dilapidated warehouse into the centre won the Din l-Art Ħelwa Silver Medal Award in 2012, and the centre was awarded a Certificate of Excellence by TripAdvisor in 2015.